phuocnguyen210495/honda/README.md

 > Sometimes, plural makes sense and it's okay to use it.

 Models, controllers, directories, routes names should 99% of the time be singular.
-And of the rest, it comes down to intuition.
+And of the rest, it comes down to your intuition.

 #### Guarded Models

-All the models are unguarded by default, guarding models only makes sense if you use `$request->all()` and you should never use that.
+All the models are unguarded by default, guarding models only makes sense if you use `$request->all()` and you should almost never do that.

 ### Tracking visitors

 ```bash
 composer require stevebauman/location
 ```

-There's is a somewhat advanced tracking system but it's not here for you to use it unless **you're forced to**.
-I want to make this very clear, you should not use that, but sometimes the client asks, and the client is king...

 Just enable the `TrackVisitors` middleware in `app/HttpKernel.php`.